PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 unconsumed.
 Characterize these separately before changing either destination;
 their guards and execution semantics differ.
 Never create, update, or reopen a pull request.

+## Shared-late reconciliation characterization

+The guarded shared-late result has been characterized independently from the post-split fallback boundary.
+Its predicate retains all nine ordered mutation results plus the tensor-count decrease for prune-only cleanup.
+The result has no zero default and no consumer.

+The contract fixes the evidence owners and order, guard, `model_ir` argument, `include_mutation_count=True`, preceding tensor-count snapshot, following late-binary tensor-count snapshot, and absence of loads.
+Its strict expected failure requires `shape_reconciliation.primary.shared_late`.

+Validation completed sequentially under core-only `uv`: the dedicated result is `1 passed, 1 xfailed in 0.15s`; the characterization plus runtime, terminal, and architecture boundary contracts are `4 passed, 1 xfailed in 0.72s`;
+targeted Ruff, bytecode compilation, and whitespace checks pass.
+No production source changed.

+Commit and push this characterization before replacing only the guarded result destination.
+Preserve the exact evidence predicate and both tensor-count boundaries.
+Then update terminal, architecture, and bounded-store contracts, validate, document, commit, and push.
+Do not alter the post-split fallback boundary in the same implementation checkpoint, and never create, update, or reopen a pull request.